ColdSpirit0/MordhauServerConfigBuilder/README.md

 </details>

 ### How to use

-1. Clone project or download archive to directory you like.
+1. Clone the project or download the archive to the directory of your choice.
+1. In `Builder.ini`:
-1. In Builder.ini specify path to your "Game.ini" directory.
+    - Specify the path to your `Game.ini` file.
-1. Add or remove ModsDir, to specify which directories script will search ini files.
+    - Add or remove the `ModsDir` key-value pair to specify which directories the script will search for ini files.
-1. Edit Game.Template.ini to make it base for Game.ini
+1. Edit `Game.Template.ini` to use it as the base for `Game.ini`.
-1. Copy from Templates to Mods/Default (or dir you specified) configs you want to include to your config.
-Edit copied configs if you want.
+1. Uncomment (remove the `#` in the filename) the configs you want to include in the final config.
+Edit the configs if you want or add your own.
-1. Run build.bat
+1. Run `build.bat`.
-1. Check your Game.ini for changes.
+1. Check your `Game.ini` for changes.

 ### Existing directory structure

+* `Builder.ini` - application config
+* `config/Game.Template.ini` - base for your config
-* Backups - backups of Game.ini
+* `config/Backups` - backups of previous `Game.ini`
-* Default - included parts of no modded config
+* `config/Default` - parts of vanilla config
-* Mods - included parts of modded config
+* `config/Mods` - parts of modded config
-* Templates - not included parts for Mods and Default directories
-* MyMods - parts for mods you developing now
+* `config/MyMods` - parts for mods you developing now
-* Private - parts you dont want to share, like server name, password
+* `config/Private` - parts you dont want to share, like server name, password, admin ids
-* Builder.ini - builder config
-* Game.Template.ini - base for your config

 ### How to share templates for your mod (or default template)

-1. Make fork of project
+1. Fork the project
-1. Clone your fork
+2. Clone your fork
-1. Do changes
+3. Make changes
-1. Commit
+4. Commit the changes
-1. Push
+5. Push the changes to your fork
-1. Make pull request
+6. Create a pull request